 Listen to “Axiomatic” by Mark Lint & the Simulacra (as well as the version by New People).
-For our Gödel episode, I thought it fitting to remix one of the last-to-be-completed tracks for the Mark Lint & the Simulacra album (mostly recorded in 2000 with folks in Austin, but still not done now due to Continue Reading …
+For our Gödel episode, I thought it fitting to remix one of the last-to-be-completed tracks for the Mark Lint & the Simulacra album (mostly recorded in 2000 with folks in Austin, but still not done now due to my having moved on to Continue Reading …

 Listen to “Yours to Keep” by Mark Lint & the Madison Lint Ensemble, featuring Bob Linsenmayer, as well of the original demo of the song with Steve Petrinko.
 Pop music has at least the pretense that it’s fundamentally disposable, and this is part of what makes it fun.
-(I say pretense because in my case–as Continue Reading …
+(I say pretense because in my case–as should be obvious if you Continue Reading …

 Listen to “Take a Hike” and “Goldfish” by Mark Lint and Stevie P. After my college band The MayTricks broke up due to my leaving for grad school in Austin, I returned to Ann Arbor for several quick visits and recorded new material with my co-front-guy Steve Petrinko.
-Sometimes he would just record some drums Continue Reading …
+Sometimes he would just record some drums for something I was working Continue Reading …